The Way Home

 Discover magazine (5/97) article about Richard Zare at Stanford, talks of Alfred North Whitehead (English philosopher & mathematician, 1861-1947) as having defined Unitarianism as “the belief that there is at most one God.”
 What an extraordinary way to put it!
 It is almost impossible to read it without considering it.

-“God speaks in metaphors to men.”
-Qur’an, 24:37 (trans.
+“God speaks in parables to mankind.”
+Qur’an, 24:35 (trans.
 N. J. Dawood, Penquin) Notice there are no qualifiers, no “usually,” “sometimes,” “mostly.”
 Just, God speaks in parables.
 As I understand the term, a parable is essentially a metaphor.
 I remember reading somewhere that a parable is a “metaphorical analogy.”
 So, “God speaks in parables to mankind.” could as well be stated “God speaks in metaphors to mankind.”
 Thus, the Qur’an offers this is as the answer to the question everyone of us asks from time to time: How does God speak to mankind?
 And the answer is, In metaphors.
 Of course, it must be true.
 After all, clearly God cannot speak other than the Truth, and the Truth cannot be spoken (cf. Lao Tzu among numberless others).
-(Who said, “I never spoke the Truth in all my life”?)
+(Who was it who said, “I never spoke the Truth in all my life”?
+I do not remember.)
 So, if what you and I each call “my life” (the world, reality) is ultimately the One being that (What else can it be, the One being Infinite, and there being no thing else but the One?), then our lives too must be metaphors.
 Indeed, we are ourselves metaphors.
 Consider that.

 From “The Sufis” by Idries Shah (page

 396, Doubleday/Anchor, available on our Bookstore page):

 On EWTN (Global Catholic Television Network), a program covering the 1997 World Youth Day in Paris, an American cleric (I think he said he was from New York) reports that on the day (presumably many years ago) he became a bishop, he encountered Mother Teresa outside St. Peterís church in Rome.
 Although he recognized her, Mother Teresa would not have known him, he said.
 Anyway, she approached him, and said, simply, gently, “Give God permission.”
 Nothing more, just “Give God permission.”
 What an idea.
 An infinite, omnipotent divinity, the creator of everything, the creator that is everything everywhere always, the creator that is us … needs our permission!
 Think about that.

-From Malcolm Muggeridge’s book “Jesus Rediscovered” (page 70, Doubleday), quoting Hugh Kingsmill: “What is divine in Man is elusive and impalpable, and he is easily tempted to embody it in a collective form – a church, a country, a social system, a leader – so that he may realize it with less effort and serve it with more profit.
+From Malcolm Muggeridge’s book “Jesus Rediscovered” (page 70, Doubleday), quoting HughKingsmill: “What is divine in Man is elusive and impalpable, and he is easily tempted to embody it in a collective form a church, a country, a social system, a leader so that he may realize it with less effort and serve it with more profit.
 Yet the attempt to externalise the kingdom of heaven in a temporal shape must end in disaster.
 It cannot be created by charters or constitutions, nor established by arms.
 Those who set out for it alone will reach it together, and those who seek it in company will perish by themselves.”
 Wow!

 For Copyright © information,

-please click here
+please click here.